-Though art is the central and common focus of museums, galleries, and auction houses, there's one important difference—museums provide a custodial function for works of art, whereas galleries and auction houses sell works of art.
+Art is the central and common focus of museums, galleries, and auction houses, but one important difference is that museums provide a custodial function for works of art, whereas galleries and auction houses sell works of art.
 Most museums are nonprofits; galleries and auction houses are places where the fields of art and business intersect.

-Some common careers in a museum include museum educator, conservator/restorer, curator, registrar, researcher, slide librarian, and librarian.
-In addition, museums hire professional staff in all the managerial functions found in any organization (finance, marketing, public relations, etc.).
-The best preparation for museum work is to take as many art history and studio art courses as possible (many art museums will require an undergraduate degree in art history), become fluent in at least one foreign language, and intern at a museum.
+Some common careers in a museum include museum educator, conservator/restorer, curator, registrar, researcher, and librarian.
+The best preparation for museum work is to take as many art history and studio art courses as possible (many art museums will require an undergraduate degree in art history), become fluent in at least one foreign language, and intern at multiple museums.
 Students with an interest in conservation or restoration will also need a solid background in chemistry, physics, and computer technology.

 Typical positions in galleries include gallery owner/director, salesperson, gallery assistant, and crater/packer.
 Taking courses in art history, history, psychology, and communications will be helpful in preparing for gallery careers; it will also be important to develop applicable business skills.
 Auction houses require a skill set similar to that of both galleries and museums; in fact, it's usually not possible to find work in this field, except at the administrative assistant level, without prior experience in sales, research, management, and museum curatorial work.

-Internships are available in museums, auction houses, and art galleries.
-Well-established internship programs, such as those at the Metropolitan Museum of Art, the Smithsonian Institution, Sotheby’s and Christie’s, are often a great place to start because they offer a wider range of opportunities and often provide a stipend.
-(Internship programs that offer a stipend are very competitive; don’t leave your application until the last minute!)
-But smaller museums and galleries and lesser-known auction houses can also provide a first-rate learning experience, as long as both you and the organization are clear regarding one another’s expectations.
-Keep in mind that well-established programs are generally more structured, have specific application deadlines (some as early as January), may require a minimum of junior standing and/or an art history concentration, and are usually offered only during the summer.
+Arts administration internships can be found in most any type of arts organization, and are common in theater companies and museums.
+Well-established internship programs, such as those at the Metropolitan Museum of Art, the Smithsonian Institution, Sotheby’s and Christie’s offer a wider range of opportunities and often provide a stipend, and are very competitive.
+These programs are generally more structured, have specific application deadlines (some as early as January), may require a minimum of junior standing and/or a specific concentration, and are usually offered only during the summer.
 Smaller museums, galleries and auction houses may have more flexible requirements, and may offer internship opportunities throughout the academic year.
-Doing at least one internship will help you to develop the skill set you'll need to get a job in these fields.
-If you’re interested in working at a gallery or auction house, an internship that entails sales or the development of other relevant business skills is also very helpful.
-Arts administration internships can be found in most any type of arts organization.
+Planning ahead makes sense; if for example you’re interested in working at a gallery or auction house, an internship that involves sales skills would be advantageous.

 Graduate and Professional Programs

 It's not necessary to have an advanced degree to obtain entry level positions in this field and it will be helpful to have several years of work experience on your resume before applying to grad school.
+For students interested in arts administration, you may want to consider an MBA with a nonprofit track, or a graduate arts administration program.
 In order to obtain positions in specialized or directorial functions though, it will likely be necessary to obtain an advanced degree.
-For those interested in museum curatorial work, conservation/restoration, or serving in an upper-level administrative capacity, the typical degree is a Ph.D.; check the Smithsonian Museum Studies Training Directory for a listing of graduate programs, both domestic and international.
+For those interested in museum curatorial work, conservation/restoration, or serving in an upper-level administrative capacity, the typical degree is a Ph.D.; check the American Alliance of Museums for a listing of graduate programs, both domestic and international.
 For galleries and auction houses, advanced degrees in art history, business, or both are useful.
 Auction house appraisers may also have specialized training (for example, from the Gemological Institute of America) relevant to their particular field.
-In addition, Sotheby’s and Christie’s offer graduate programs.
-For students interested in arts administration, you may want to consider an MBA with a nonprofit track, or a graduate arts administration program.